Apollo AI Assistant: Find, Score, Engage

 Treat scoring as a weekly operating system.

 Scores should move as markets move.
-Review tier movement, data quality, signal age, rep feedback, and audience performance before changing the primary score.
+Review tier movement, data quality, signal age, team feedback, and audience performance before changing the primary score.

 Conversion